AWE USA 2024

 Unraveling Realities: Navigating AI & Manipulation in Immersive Virtual Worlds

-Cooley cyber/data/privacy associate Erin Hilliard will be one of four speakers discussing unraveling realities on this panel.
+Cooley cyber/data/privacy associate Erin Hilliard was one of four speakers who discussed unraveling realities on this panel.
 From fully customizable artwork and digital assets to chatbots and nonplayer characters with complex personalities and storylines, generative AI could reduce the roadblocks to creating virtual worlds in XR and make them more compelling to users.
 Companies are unsurprisingly racing to incorporate generative AI into immersive environments, but this is not without risk.
 XR applications utilizing generative AI may capture sensitive data about people, which could be used to manipulate people into making harmful decisions –particularly, individuals belonging to vulnerable populations.
 This activity could implicate a host of existing and proposed laws in the US and abroad, such as those addressing sensitive data categories and “dark patterns.”
 While these laws were not drafted with the manipulative potential of generative AI in mind, they could nevertheless impact its design and deployment in immersive virtual environments for the foreseeable future.

-• How generative AI is being applied to create and enhance virtual worlds in XR.
+- How generative AI is being applied to create and enhance virtual worlds in XR.

-• Why manipulation may occur in XR worlds when generative AI is used, as well as examples of how this may manifest.
+- Why manipulation may occur in XR worlds when generative AI is used, as well as examples of how this may manifest.

-• How many US and foreign laws – such as the Federal Trade Commission’s Section 5 authority, the Children’s Online Privacy Protection Act (COPPA) and the European Union’s General Data Protection Regulation (GDPR) – interact with manipulation caused by generative AI applications to XR.
+- How many US and foreign laws – such as the Federal Trade Commission’s Section 5 authority, the Children’s Online Privacy Protection Act (COPPA) and the European Union’s General Data Protection Regulation (GDPR) – interact with manipulation caused by generative AI applications to XR.

 For more information, please email Sydney Sachs.